btahir/many-shot/README.md

 ## Getting Started

-First, run the development server:
+Clone the repo and install all dependencies.
+You can run the development server:

 ```bash
 npm run dev